grzegorznowak/ansible-server-performance-assessment/README.md

 # Ansible Server Performance Assessment (role)
-Make a sense of your machine/container/droplet/linode performance with ansible.
+Make sense of your machine/container/droplet/linode performance with ansible.

 When ran on a fresh host, it will give you a sense of what the baseline performance is and does it meet your goals.